4alpha/training/assignments.md

 HTML
 --------------------------
-1. Create form demostrating usage of form input elements and their properties.
+1. Create form demonstrating usage of form input elements and their attributes.

 Javascript
 --------------------------